yuxuanliuliuliu/learn-mongoose/README.md

 Run `npx ts-node server.ts` to start the server.

 From `library-ui/` also run `npm install` to install client program, which will send REST requests to the server.
 We will use this client to test our server.
+You can run `npm start` from `library-ui/` to start the client after installing the dependencies.

 ## Install MongoDB Locally